-If space is available for the corresponding next hour(with a two hour max limit) You may book it with Mike Price or the DML Student Assistant on duty.
+If space is available for the corresponding next hour(with a two hour max limit) You may book it with Michael Price or the DML Student Assistant on duty.

 The Sound Lab has sound dampening tiles to help create a quiet space for conducting interviews or practicing a speech or recording voice over content for a variety of projects.

 You can checkout a tripod, video camera, video camera or DVR (digital voice recorder) from the circulation desk to do any recording.
 All library devices are compatible with the editing devices in the Sound Lab.

 Depending on the size of files you create you are encouraged to bring a flash drive or use Google Drive or Dropbox for file sharing your projects to students and faculty.

 Sound Lab is inventoried after every visit and any missing equipment will be charged to the student who set up the appointment for replacement.